 Hamachi for Linux comes with a different feature set than Hamachi For Windows.
 To check a particular feature, refer to the articles in this guide.

-Before you can connect to a network, you must attach the client to your LogMeIn account.
+Before you can connect to a network, you must attach the client to your Hamachi account.

 - Execute sudo hamachi login to log in.

-- Execute sudo hamachi attach [email@example.com] using your LogMeIn ID (email address) to attach your client.
+- Execute sudo hamachi attach [email@example.com] using your LogMeIn ID (email address) to attach the client running on your computer.

 |Display the details and the current status of the client||sudo hamachi|

 | List available networks in your account and your peers.